bmw-tech/widget_driver/widget_driver/README.md

     And thats all you need to conform to the `WidgetDriver` interface.
 The rest of the code in a `WidgetDriver` depends on your use case.

 1. Next, we define the dependencies which the driver needs.
 In our case we need access to some service which can keep track of the count and we need some localizations.
   In the constructor of the driver we have the option to resolve these dependencies either from the `BuildContext` (for example using something like the [Provider package](https://pub.dev/packages/provider)), or we can load them using a DI package such as [get_it](https://pub.dev/packages/get_it).
-(There are some caveats, please refer to [Caveat's when working with dependencies](#caveats-when-working-with-dependencies))
+(There are some caveats, please refer to [Working with changing dependencies injected into the BuildContext](#working-with-changing-dependencies-injected-into-the-buildcontext))

     ```dart
     final CounterService _counterService;
-    final Locator locator;
+    final Locator _locator;
     StreamSubscription? _subscription;

     CounterWidgetDriver(
       BuildContext context, {
       CounterService? counterService,
     })  : _counterService = counterService ??
 GetIt.I.get<CounterService>(),
-        _localizationLocator = context.read,
+        _locator_ = context.read,
         super(context) {
       ...
     }